-A Look At Leadership Weakness Traits
+A Look at Leadership Weakness Traits

 And this is not uncommon.
-Indeed, poor leadership can often be seen most clearly at the highest levels of government, where visibility is the greatest, and failure has the most significant impact.
+Indeed, poor leadership can often be seen most clearly at the highest levels of government, where visibility is the greatest and failure has the most significant impact.

 For confidence to be restored, the world will need more than inspirational leaders.
-They must also be able to listen to one another and their citizens and be better at working toward reconciliation rather than confrontation.
+Leaders must also be able to listen to one another and their citizens and be better at working toward reconciliation rather than confrontation.

-According to the findings of the report, good leadership requires optimism, delegation, team-building, and the ability to deliver results.
+According to the findings of the report, good leadership requires optimism, delegation, team building, and the ability to deliver results.

 10 Inspiring Quotes

-The following quotes all reflect one, or more, of the 34 themes identified earlier:
+The following quotes all reflect one or more of the 34 themes identified earlier:

 If you can dream it, you can do it.